kanupriya-ishu/android_projects/TourGuide/README.md

 # TourGuide
 This app is a tour guide of Mumbai city.
+If you are someone who is visiting Mumbai, this app will come handy to you.
+This app contains top attractions, eateries, hotels and religious places of Mumbai.